elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 ## But what if I really need to?

-Unfortunately, many application asks for more permissions than Compliant Kubernetes allows by default.
+Unfortunately, many application asks for more permissions than Welkin allows by default.
 When looking at the Kubernetes resources, the following are problematic:

 - ClusterRoles, ClusterRoleBindings
 - Too permissive Roles and RoleBindings